School-Yard/TrapperKeeper/README.md

 ### Caching

-Using the cache feature is optional, currently only these are the only engines that support this feature:
+Using the cache feature is optional, current engines that support this feature:

   - Memory